mobfox/terraform-provider-multiverse/README.md

 }
 ```

-you can access these attributes using varaibles
+you can access these attributes using variables

 ```
 ${multiverse_custom_resource.my_custom_resource.id} # accessing id